What Other Parents Are Reading

 - have not been tested for GBS and have a fever during labor

 - experienced a GBS bladder infection during the pregnancy

 - have had a previous infant with GBS disease

 Babies who get GBS disease are also treated with antibiotics.
 This treatment should begin as soon as possible to help prevent problems.
 These babies also may need other treatments, like breathing help and IV fluids.

 Unfortunately, giving antibiotics during labor only helps to prevent early-onset GBS disease, not late-onset disease.
 Because the cause of late-onset disease is unknown, no method has yet been identified to prevent it.
 However, researchers are working to develop a vaccine to prevent GBS infection.

 The outlook for women who test positive for GBS and receive antibiotics at the appropriate time during labor is good.
 Most women do not pass the infection to their babies.
-And since the bacteria do not pass into breast milk, women who are GBS positive can safely breastfeed their babies.
+Women who are GBS-positive can safely breastfeed.